mattbellis/PHYS-3330/raw-content/lab1-raw.md

 **The multimeter is a useful device to measure constant voltages, currents, and resistances.**

-To measure various quantities with the DMM, you must set the dial to the correct setting and verify that the two leads are connected to the correct input ports.
+To measure various quantities with the DMM, you must set the dial on the DMM to the correct setting that you want to measure.
+The Fluke 115 DMM that is in your toolbox at your workbench has three banana jack input ports at the bottom.
+Based on the quantity that you want to measure (voltage, current, resistance, etc.), you need to be sure that you've installed the leads into the appropriate input ports (NOTE: one of the leads will always be connected to the **COM** port).

 1. Connect the leads and set the dial to measure resistance.
-Get five ~5k (5%) resistors form the stock drawers.
+Get five ~5k (5%) resistors from the stock drawers.
 Measure the resistance of each resistor.
 Do all the resistors meet the 5% specification?

 2. Connect the leads and set the dial to measure voltage.
 Measure the voltage of both sides of the DC power supply again.
 Does the measured value from the DMM agree with the value indicated on the power supply?

 3. Now we will use the DMM to measure the current.
 This is different from measuring the voltage.
 To measure current, the DMM must be *part of* the circuit so that the current flows *through* the DMM.
-Also, the DMM has three ports at the bottom.
-You used two to measure voltage and you need to change one of them to measure current.
+Remember, your DMM has three input ports at the bottom and you need to make sure that the leads are set up measure current.
 Connect the leads or cables to the proper ports and set the dial to measure current.
 Measure the current produced by the power supply.
 How do you experimentally set the current limit?
-Does the measured current agree with the LED display?
-Can you use the current and voltage readings to find the impedance (resistance) of the ammeter?
+Does the current measured with the DMM agree with the current indicated on the power supply?

 4. The DMM also has an AC voltage setting.
+You will need to use the function generator to produce an AC (sine) waveform.
 Over what frequency range is the reading accurate to 2%?
-You will need to use the function generator to produce an AC waveform.
 Note: the DMM displays the RMS amplitude of the waveform.
 See Definitions at the beginning of the guide for an explanation of RMS.
 You will also need to consider how “Amplitude” and “Peak-to-Peak” are related.

 5. Remember in the future that this is the usable frequency range for the AC setting of the multimeter.
 Record this frequency in your lab notebook for future reference.